turingschool/frontend-mod-1-prework/section2/README.md

 * `===` is a question.
 It means "is the value on the right the exact same as the value on the left?" – it’s asking, not telling.

-> 👨🏽 ‍💻PAUSE here, and complete the exercises in `decision-making.js` and `if-statements.js`
+> X 👨🏽 ‍💻PAUSE here, and complete the exercises in `decision-making.js` and `if-statements.js`

 ## Part C Functions